tjmahr/dissertation/docs/02-specific-aims.md

 ------------------------------------------------------------------------

 This project investigates how word recognition develops during the preschool years.
-There has been no research studying word recognition longitudinally after age two.
+There has been no published research studying word recognition longitudinally after age two.
 Findings will show how individual differences in lexical processing change over time and can reveal how low-level mechanisms underlying word recognition mature longitudinally in children.
 These findings will have translational value by studying processing abilities that subserve word learning and by assessing the predictive relationships between early word recognition ability and later language outcomes.